santiagocodes/resources/README.md

 - [Daily 2.0](https://chrome.google.com/webstore/detail/daily-20-source-for-busy/jlmpjdjjbgclbocgajdjefcidcncaied) is a chrome extention that replaces your new tab with the latest trending dev news.
 - [Wappalyzer](https://chrome.google.com/webstore/detail/wappalyzer/gppongmhjkpfnbhagpmjfkannfbllamg?hl=es) is a browser extension that uncovers the technologies used on websites.
 - [Prettier](https://prettier.io/) automatically formats your code to a style when you save it.
+- [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) combines professional 8K editing, color correction, visual effects and audio post production all in one software tool.
+- [FontAwesome](https://fontawesome.com/icons?d=gallery&s=regular&m=free%5D) includes icons for just about everything, from interface, to social, arrows, and many other types of icons.
+- [IconMonstr](https://iconmonstr.com/) get you 300+ free icons in one iconic font.
+It has SVG icons too.